 Capitol Hill has a common ambiance and self-identity, but it is really closer to three distinct neighborhoods:

 • Upper Broadway: This end of the neighborhood has some of Seattle's oldest and most expensive mansions, and is increasingly dominated by large, multi-story condo buildings with street-level retail.

 • 15th: Farther up the Hill from Broadway is 15th, a slower-paced but still hip area, with an older demographic.
 The area is home to the sprawling Group Health medical complex.

-Capitol Hill has about 25,000 residents.
+Capitol Hill has about 25,000 residents of the total population.
 The median age is 32 and there are relatively few families with children.
 Over half of residents have a bachelor's degree or higher.
 The vast majority of residents were born out of state.
 The neighborhood remains a desirable place to live and is cheaper than neighborhoods closer into downtown, but not the cheapest place to live by far.
 Rents tend to be higher than in nearby First Hill or Central District, but lower than downtown, South Lake Union or Belltown.

 Food and Restaurants